learn-co-curriculum/curriculum-team/interviewing-pitch.md

 3. Some teaching / empathetic education capacity

-In the demonstration of these qualities by means of cover letter, GitHub profile, writing sample, etc. the candidate will show how the desired _traits_ manifest in their _experience_ and _artifacts_.
+In the demonstration of these qualities by means of cover letter, GitHub profile, writing sample, etc. the candidate will show how the desired traits manifest in their experience and artifacts.

 Senior-level writers will be further distinguished by:

 * Duration, breadth of exposure to larger technical organizations
-* Breadth of familiar technologies (e.g. "C, Java, Ruby, and Python")
+* Breadth of familiar technologies (e.g. "Ruby, JavaScript, React, Redux")
 * Level of education
 * Work Experience
 * Demonstrable, shipped large-scale projects